-Digital nomads and remote workers can now live in Malta for up to three years with the Nomad Residence Permit.
-The initial period is one year, but you may renew it twice to stay for a total of three.
+Digital nomads and remote workers can now live in Malta for up to four years with the Nomad Residence Permit.
+The initial period is one year, but you may renew it three times for a total stay of four.

 Introduced in the summer of 2021, Malta created a digital nomad visa calling remote workers to come and take advantage of what the islands have to offer.